 - Along the south coast: north winds here blow from the land to the sea.
 The sea remains calm but the sand hitting your body makes you feel like someone is trying to sandblast the skin off your body.
 This happens on a few days each year when the north winds are particularly strong, mainly in July and August.

-Pets on Crete beaches
+Pets on the beach in Crete

 Are beaches in Crete safe?